Christie Morris

 Charles Christopher "Christie" Morris (June 30, 1882 – June 17, 1971) was an American cricketer during the sport's brief North American "golden age".
 He was a right-handed batsman and a leg-break bowler.

 Early cricket

 The first known time he played cricket was in 1896 for his school team.
 By 1899 he was gaining wide recognition for his talents, and played for a Philadelphia Colts team against the touring K S Ranjitsinhji's XI, although he met without success, scoring 1 and 0.
-In the summer of 1900, he played for the Haverford College cricket team on a tour of England before he'd even began to attend classes.
+In the summer of 1900, he played for the Haverford College cricket team on a tour of England before he'd even begun to attend classes.
 The following year, he first played for the USA national team in their match against Canada.
 He played for the USA five times in all.

 First-class cricket

 He was first selected for the Philadelphian cricket team in their home two match series against BJT Bosanquet's XI in 1901.
 He went on to play 36 first-class matches, all but one for Philadelphia.
 He toured England with the Philadelphians on two occasions, in 1903 and 1908.
 On the 1903 tour, he scored 164 against Nottinghamshire, his only first-class century.
 His final first class match was for a combined Canada/USA team against Australia in 1913.